 Going forward, digital technology is going to be the order of the day.

 It’s time to go on a war footing effort to go digital and build Christ’s communities the “SMART” way!

-Pastor Rajiv Hubert is a graduate of Asian Access and currently serves on the working team of Asian Access /South India.
+Pastor Rajiv Hubert is a graduate of A3 and currently serves on the working team of A3 /South India.
 In his primary roles, he serves at the Apostolic Christian Assembly Church at Chennai, India as the Lead Pastor of the English congregation and as a resource person at schools, colleges and involved in developing leaders across denominations and in different countries.
 Married to Selvi and blessed with two children, John and Joanna.